Open main menu Close main menu

 The Ombudsman handles complaints about and investigates the administrative conduct of public sector agencies, including official information requests.

-They also carry out a range of roles that contribute to protecting your rights, such as monitoring places of detention, and implementing the UN Disabilities Convention.
+They also carry out a range of roles that contribute to protecting your rights, such as inspecting places of detention, and monitoring the way the UN Disabilities Convention is applied in New Zealand.

 They provide advice, guidance and training to public sector agencies, and promote awareness of their role to the wider community.